DefinitelyTyped/DefinitelyTyped/meteor/README.md

 *Please note that the Template variable is not automatically available.
 You need to follow the instructions below to use the Template variable.*

 ##Defining Templates
-In order to call `Template.yourTemplateName.method`, you will need to create a simple TypeScript definition file that declares a Template variable containing a list of template view-models/managers of type IMeteorViewModel (or IMeteorManager, which contains the same contents).
+In order to call `Template.yourTemplateName.method`, you will need to create a simple TypeScript definition file that declares a Template variable containing a list of template view-models/managers of type IMeteorViewModel (or IMeteorManager, which is the same as IMeteorViewModel).
 A good place for this definition could be `<app root dir>/client/views/view-model-types.d.ts`.
 Here is an example of that file:

 	/// <reference path='../../lib/typescript/meteor.d.ts'/>